moliver28/research-handbook/content/job-families/sales/solutions-architect.md

 ## Responsibilities and Requirements

-Level role responsibilities and requirements may be extended or overlayed by [Specialty SA Roles](#specialties) when they also apply to a team member.
+Level role responsibilities and requirements may be extended or overlaid by [Specialty SA Roles](#specialties) when they also apply to a team member.

 ### Performance Indicators